videojs/m3u8-parser/README.md

 ### Custom Parsers

-To add a parser for a non-standard tag the parser allows for the specification of custom tags using regular expressions.
+To add a parser for a non-standard tag the parser object allows for the specification of custom tags using regular expressions.
 If a custom parser is specified, a `custom` object is appended to the manifest object.

 ```js
 const manifest = [